 - You can see caller name and number, even while talking to someone else.

 - One-button redial.

 - One-button access to remote voicemail.

-- Caller ID without name shows the name if found in the directory.
+- Caller-ID without a name will show the name if matched in the directory.

 If you don’t have voice mail with your phone service, you can get the version of this phone with a built-in answering machine.

-The answering machine does a perfect job at taking messages.
-You can record your own greeting or leave the phones default generic greeting.
+The answering machine does a perfect job of taking messages.
+You can record your own greeting or leave the phone's default generic greeting.

 If you have voicemail, I suggest you take advantage of it and save money by buying the version of this phone without an answering machine built in.
 I use the one with no answering machine since I use voicemail from my phone service provider.